 BY TOURIST SHUTTLE BUS

 Tourist Shuttle Bus is a popular option for tourists traveling to Lombok Island.
 They also connect to the main tourist centers on Bali.
 The most established is Perama Bus.
-You can also book with travel agents; do so, at least a day before.
-They would usually do the pick up at the office of the travel agent.

 BY BEMO OR BUS